Miltonly/Streets/Coombs Court

 Which schools serve Coombs Court?

-Public elementary draws to Sam Sherratt Public School, walkable from the court; Catholic elementary is St. Scholastica.
-Secondary catchment includes Craig Kielburger Secondary School and Bishop P.F.
-Reding Catholic Secondary School.
+Public elementary draws to Sam Sherratt Public School, which is walkable from the court; secondary students attend Craig Kielburger Secondary School, a five-minute drive.
+Catholic options include Our Lady of Fatima Elementary and Bishop P.F.
+Reding Secondary, both within a five-minute drive.

 How far is Coombs Court from Toronto?

-The drive to Milton GO Station takes about five minutes; from there, the train to Union Station runs roughly 60 minutes.
-Total door-to-door is around 65 minutes.
+The drive to Milton GO Station takes about five minutes, and the train to Union Station runs about 60 minutes, making the total commute roughly 65 minutes.
+Driving to downtown Toronto via the 401 takes about 50 minutes in light traffic.

 Is Coombs Court close to the 401 or 407?